 - CPR and Advanced Cardiac Life Support Training sponsored by the program

 - Small student cohorts allow for one on one faculty mentorship and training

 Our classes provide the foundation for advanced study and the fundamental clinical knowledge that students will use professionally, regardless of future job title or function.
-This program offers core requirements are composed of 3 credits that must be completed by all students.
-The Clinical Exercise Physiology concentration is designed to be a 12-month, non-thesis professional degree program.
-Students wishing to pursue research careers or doctoral degrees should choose to complete the thesis requirement in Exercise Physiology.
+The Clinical Exercise Physiologist concentration is designed to be a 12-month, non-thesis professional degree program.
+Students wishing to pursue research careers or doctoral degrees may choose to complete the thesis requirements in Exercise Physiology.
 Students who graduate with a Master of Science in Clinical Exercise Physiology will have maintained a B average in the following courses:

-- Administration & Organization of Cardiopulmonary & Wellness Programs
+- KAAP 677: Administration and Organization of Cardiopulmonary and Wellness Programs – 3 credits

 Where are our students now?

 - Gisinger Holy Spirit Hospital: Lead Clinical Exercise Physiologist

 - Cardiac and Pulmonary Rehab Boca Raton, FL: Exercise Physiologist